Caring for a Loved One With Incontinence

 Caregiver Support – The Prevail® Promise

-There are many sources of further information and support for caregivers.
-Look for online forums, Facebook pages, and our Prevail Caregiver Brochure.
+There are many sources of further information and support for caregivers, such as online forums and Facebook pages.
 You can also reach out to our eNurse™ team that's available 24/7 to personally help you with any problem you're experiencing.
 As caregivers ourselves, we know that being close with those under your care is important in creating a healing, supportive relationship.
 That's why we're here to help.

 **according to a study conducted in Q4 2017 among caregivers and patients using absorbent adult incontinence products in the home